kolivusha/SARS-CoV-2-variant-calling-web-tool-2021/README.md

 ## Overview

-This repository contains a Web based SARS-CoV-2 variant caller based on article by Evans K. Rono <a href="https://www.biorxiv.org/content/10.1101/2021.10.08.463334v2"> "Covid-19 genomic analysis reveals clusters of emerging sublineages within the delta variant" </a>.
+This repository contains a Web based SARS-CoV-2 variant caller based on article by Evans K. Rono <a href="https://www.biorxiv.org/content/10.1101/2021.10.08.463334v2"> Covid-19 genomic analysis reveals clusters of emerging sublineages within the delta variant </a>.
 The tool was designed to identify genetic variations in sequences and has been based on the principles outlined in the referenced academic paper.

 ## Features